microsoft/edge-ai/Solution ADR Library/edge-data-transform-separation-ml-inferencing.md

 - More complex implementation of the gateway as it needs to aggregate the data by window.
   - How would the window be aggregated: average, median, min, max, first, last value?
   - How should non-numeric features such as the vendor_name in the sample be aggregated?
-- The split between windowing and feature engineering might make it difficult when for a certain time series more data is needed than for other, for example to extract the frequency of a time series, more data is needed than for other features where just the average is of interest.
+- The split between windowing and feature engineering might make it difficult when, for a certain time series, more data is needed than for other.
+For example, to extract the frequency of a time series, more data is needed than for other features where just the average is of interest.
 - There is data imputation needed for values that are sent less often than the window size.

 ### Option 3: Simple Gateway and full preprocessing in the scoring endpoint